 Our plan is to extend the trail along the 460 Bypass to the Hethwood community and eventually to Blacksburg’s Gateway Park.

 Funding is currently in place for a bridge to extend the Huckleberry Trail over Route 114, however a specific date for this expansion has not yet been set.
-Click on the image to the right to download the aerial view of that planned expansion from Blacksburg Striders.
+Click on the image to the right to download the aerial view of that planned expansion (thanks to Blacksburg Striders for the update).

 Trailhead Expansion Plans: